RT UK: Threatened closure of banking facilities

 In October 2016, RT published a letter sent to "Russia Today TV UK Ltd" by NatWest bank informing the company that it intended to cease the banking facilities provided to the company.
 RT's editor in Moscow, Margarita Simonyan, tweeted in Russian "They closed our accounts in Britain.
 All of them.
 'Decision not to be discussed'.
 Long live freedom of speech!"
 Russian MPs, the foreign ministry, and human rights officials condemned the move.

 The Russian embassy in London described the move as an "openly political decision".
 The British government, which owned the majority of shares in the group since the 2008 financial crisis, denied responsibility for the bank's actions.
 NatWest subsequently said that it had written to one of RT's suppliers, not to the station itself, and that it would review the decision.
 RT said the supplier provided all RT services in the UK.

-The decision by NatWest to end banking services was reversed in late January 2017.
+While RT and Russian officials framed NatWest's actions as politically motivated, an alternative explanation proposed in a RUSI article was that the threatened closure was more likely due to compliance concerns, such as transparency around People with Significant Control requirements.
+RT itself acknowledged that its UK arm received funding from the Russia state; however, there was no evidence of a transparent institutional link to Russia.
+RT UK was registered in the UK and its director and sole shareholder was a British individual, Christopher Wood, as later reported by The Independent.
+This organisational structure may have raised questions for NatWest, although its decision to end banking services was reversed in late January 2017.